Aronymous7/vscode-infer-performance/backlog.md

 ## General

 - Re-execute Infer when code (within respective method) changes significantly
-- Provide command to disable all the CodeLenses, decorations and webviews
 - Test Infer execution time on large code base

 ## Editor Decorator